pyOpenSci/lessons/github-git/3-fork-repo.md

 It also means you can update your fork anytime, as the parent repository is updated to ensure it stays in sync.

 2. If you have already forked the repository but some time has passed.
 You should consider updating or syncing your fork.
-GitHub has a sync button that you can use to do this (`pyopensci/repo-name`).
+GitHub has a sync button that you can use to do this (<kbd>Sync fork</kbd>).
 This will ensure that all of the files in your repository are current.